 Treatment of pleurisy involves pain control and treating the cause.

-The signs and symptoms of pleurisy might include:
+Signs and symptoms of pleurisy might include:

-- Chest pain that worsens when you breathe, cough or sneeze
+- Chest pain that worsens when you breathe, cough or sneeze.

-- A cough — only in some cases
+- Cough — only in some cases.

-- A fever — only in some cases
+- Fever — only in some cases.

-In some cases of pleurisy, fluid builds up in the small space between the two layers of tissue (pleural space).
+- Pleural effusion.
+In some cases of pleurisy, fluid builds up in the small space between the two layers of tissue.
 This is called pleural effusion.
 When there is a fair amount of fluid, pleuritic pain lessens or disappears because the two layers of pleura are no longer in contact and don't rub together.